Class AbstractDelegate<C extends JComponent>

 setMinSize

-As a delegate to the underlying component, you can use this method to conveniently set the minimum size of the component.
+As a delegate to the underlying component, you can use this method to conveniently set the minimum size of the component in developer pixel size.
 This method returns the delegate itself, so you can chain calls to this method.
 The minimum size is used by the layout manager to determine the size of the component.See

-size- The minimum size of the component.- Returns:
+size- The minimum size of the component in developer pixel size, orSize.unknown()to set the minimum size to being "undefined"/"null".- Returns:

 - The delegate itself.